shritekale/Converter/README.md

 ## Custom Base Mapping

-- If you need custom base mapping, modify the BaseContent.txt and make sure there are no duplicate entires present.
+- If you need custom base mapping, modify the BaseContent.txt and make sure there are no duplicate entries present.